Sparse NMF with Archetypal Regularization: Computational and Robustness Properties: Optimization Algorithms

 \subsection{Initialization via Mixed Integer Programming (MIP)}

-Problem (\ref{constrainedtoslove}) is not convex, hence having a good initialization is critical to obtain a high-quality local solution.
+Problem (\ref{constrainedtoslove}) is not convex, hence having a good initialization can help obtain a high-quality local solution.
 To initialize Algorithm~\ref{algorithm1}, we use a continuation method as discussed below.
 We first obtain a solution to~\eqref{constrainedtoslove} for a large value of $\lambda$ --- this leads to the following problem:

 Note that Problem (\ref{infilambda}) has a convex quadratic objective in $\tilde{\B{W}},\B{H}$ and the only source of nonconvexity is the cardinality constraint on $\B{H}$.
-This is a Mixed Integer Quadratic Problem (MIQP)---while these problems are computationally difficult in the worst-case, recent work ~\citep{bertsimas2016best,hazimeh2020sparse,bertsimas2020sparse}\footnote{Note that problem (\ref{constrainedtoslove}) does not admit a MIQP representation, unlike (\ref{infilambda}).} has shown that they can be solved to near-optimality using specialized algorithms for large-scale problems.
-Thusly motivated, we present new algorithms to solve~\eqref{infilambda} to optimality.
+This is a Mixed Integer Quadratic Problem (MIQP)---while these problems are computationally difficult in the worst-case, recent work ~\citep{bertsimas2016best,hazimeh2020sparse,bertsimas2020sparse}\footnote{Note that problem (\ref{constrainedtoslove}) with archetypal regularization (i.e., for $\lambda>0$) does not admit a MIQP representation, unlike (\ref{infilambda}).} has shown that a family of sparse regression problems can be solved to near-optimality using specialized algorithms for fairly large problem instances.
+Inspired by this line of work, we present new algorithms to solve~\eqref{infilambda} to optimality.

 Once we obtain a near-optimal solution to~\eqref{infilambda}, we decrease $\lambda$ and use Algorithm~1 to obtain a feasible solution for~(\ref{infilambda}).
 We continue this process by successively decreasing $\lambda$, and using a solution obtained from the previous (larger) value of $\lambda$ to initialize Algorithm~\ref{algorithm1}.